bjornmorten/ctfbridge/docs/index.md

+---
+title: CTFBridge
+description: CTFBridge is a Python library that unifies interaction with CTF platforms like CTFd, rCTF, and HTB.
+Fetch challenges, submit flags, and automate workflows using a consistent API.
+---

 # CTFBridge

 CTFBridge is a Python library that standardizes interaction with Capture The Flag (CTF) platforms like CTFd, rCTF, and HTB — so you can focus on solving challenges, not reverse-engineering APIs.